Start Free Pilot

 Crafting a compelling job description is essential to attract qualified data annotators.
 Here's how to structure it:

-• Catchy Opening Sentence: Grab attention by highlighting the role’s importance and what the successful candidate will achieve.
+• Grab attention by emphasizing the role’s impact and achievements

-• Clear Responsibilities: Specify the day-to-day tasks, data types, and tools they will use.
+• Outline daily tasks, data types, and tools used

 Pro Tip: Develop a strong Employee Value Proposition (EVP) to attract and retain high performers by clearly conveying what makes your company unique.